 People who have a stroke due to a blood clot (ischemic stroke) have a better chance of surviving than those who have a stroke due to bleeding in the brain (hemorrhagic stroke).

 The risk for a second stroke is highest during the weeks or months after the first stroke.
-Then the risk begins to decrease.
+The risk begins to decrease after this period.

 Stroke is a medical emergency that needs to be treated right away.
 Call your local emergency number (such as 911) if someone has symptoms of a stroke.